NuGet/NuGetDocs/NuGet.Docs/ndocs/Tools/NuGet.exe-CLI-Reference.md

     nuget update

-    # update packages installed in solution.sln, using msbuild version 14.0 to load the solution and its project(s).
+    # update packages installed in solution.sln, using MSBuild version 14.0 to load the solution and its project(s).
     nuget update solution.sln -MSBuildVersion 14

     nuget update -safe

     nuget update -self